 XVIII AIirborne Corps Legal Assistance Office

-All the information the client discusses with a Legal Assistance Attorney is confidential and protected by the attorney-client privilege.
-The entire Legal Assistance staff zealously protects client confidentiality.
+Everything the client discusses with a legal assistance attorney is confidential and protected by the attorney-client privilege.
+The entire legal assistance staff zealously protects client confidentiality.

-If you need a document notarized, or a power of attorney, come in anytime during our normal work hours.
+If you need a document notarized, or a power of attorney, come in any time during our normal work hours.
 Most banks will provide notary service for their customers free of charge.
 Additionally, many stationary stores will provide notary service for a nominal fee.
-According to North Carolina law, a notary may charge no more than $5.00 for a notary public service.
+According to North Carolina law, a notary may charge no more than $5 for a notary public service.

 Remember, the most help you can give yourself is to use sound judgment and seek legal advice before acting on any legal or business matter.

-Legal assistance may be provided to active duty members of the U.S. Armed Forces (and Reservists scheduled for deployment) and their dependents, retired members of the U.S. Armed Forces and their dependents, and dependent survivors of active duty and retired members.
+Legal assistance may be provided to active-duty members of the U.S. Armed Forces (and reservists scheduled for deployment) and their dependents, retired members of the armed forces and their dependents, and dependent survivors of active-duty and retired members.
 This statutory authority does not extend to civilian employees.
 Before our attorneys can talk with you, our staff will have to complete what is called a "conflicts check" to ensure that we do not represent both parties in a dispute.

-The Staff Judge Advocate General (JAG) or Legal Assistance Office offers advice and assistance on legal problems.
+The staff judge advocate general or legal assistance office offers advice and assistance on legal problems.

 These services include:

-The Office also provides assistants in the preparation of documents such as powers of attorney, and wills.
-It is recommended that you bring all leases, agreements, contracts, etc. to the Legal Assistance Office for review before you sign.
+The office also provides assistance in the preparation of documents such as powers of attorney and wills.
+It is recommended that you bring all leases, agreements, contracts, etc., to the legal assistance office for review before you sign.

 82D Airborne Division Legal Assistance